Kotlin/analysis-api/Writerside/topics/KaClassSymbol.md

 # KaClassSymbol

-Represents a class, object or an interface declaration.
+Represents a class, object, or interface declaration.

 ## Use Cases